This Is Elodie

 This Is Elodie is the third studio album by Italian singer Elodie, released by Island Records on 31 January 2020.
-It features collaborations with Gemitaiz, Marracash, Fabri Fibra, Margherita Vicario, Ernia, Michele Bravi, Gué Pequeno, Ghemon and The Kolors.

-The album debuted at number six on the FIMI Albums Chart and was certified double platinum in Italy.
+The album features collaborations with Gemitaiz, Marracash, Fabri Fibra, Margherita Vicario, Ernia, Michele Bravi, Gué Pequeno, Ghemon and The Kolors.
+It debuted at number six on the FIMI Albums Chart and was certified double platinum in Italy.
 It was the best-selling female album of 2020 in Italy.

 Background

 The project was realized between 2018 and 2019, during which Elodie recorded over seventy songs, selecting sixteen, composed by forty-five songwriters and seventeen producers like Dardust, Mahmood, Max Brigante, Jacopo Pesce, Neffa, Marracash, Levante and Takagi & Ketra.
 The album moves on various musical genres, from pop to hip hop to reggaeton, soul and urban.
 During an interview, the singer described the album as if it was her first musical project: "I worked at three hundred and sixty degrees, from the choice of sound to that of the lyrics, because I wanted them to speak like me in a raw, direct way. [...]
 It was my dream, the way I imagined myself, ever since I started.
 I met the songwriters, I told them about me, to find something that fits my personality".